Review: Ginny and Georgia

 This town, however, is different from the others because Ginny is actually able to develop real friendships and relationships with the people there.
 Georgia’s shady past starts to catch up to her, and Ginny starts to find out that her mother isn’t who she says she is.
 The show is a drama-filled twist on “Gilmore Girls” that is definitely worth watching.

 I was pleasantly surprised with the amount of Asian representation.
 Oftentimes, shows portray Asians and South Asians as less desirable and are left as the side characters, comfort characters or the quirky nerds who aren’t necessary for anything, other than answers to homework assignments.

 I was pleasantly surprised with the amount of Asian representation.”

 In “Ginny and Georgia,” Hunter, Ginny’s half-Asian boyfriend, and Joe, the South Asian coffee shop owner, are both portrayed as the “cool” and “popular” characters.
 Not to mention the fact that Ginny is biracial with an African American father and expresses struggles of feeling too “white-washed” and dealing with racism in school.

 All the POC characters served a bigger purpose in the story rather than being the sidekicks and were portrayed better than Hollywood usually does.

 This show gave us the representation we all wanted; not Ravi, the stereotypical Indian boy, but characters who are now the “cool kids.”

 I encourage those who want a mysterious and entertaining show to give “Ginny and Georgia” a try.

-Akhila Swarna, sophomore, is the Arts & Entertainment Editor of the Messenger.
-She enjoys participating in Speech and Debate and volunteering at animal...
+Akhila Swarna, junior, is the Co-Associate Editor of the Marquette Messenger.
+She enjoys participating in Speech and Debate, Marquette HOSA, and the Marquette...